 Having a sick cat can be a traumatic experience for you and your pet, and when you need to give them medication, it can be even more difficult, especially if you lack experience.
-If this sound like your situation, keep reading while share with you several tips and trick you can use to make sure your cat gets healthy.
+If this sounds like your situation, keep reading while we share with you several tips and tricks you can use to make sure your cat gets healthy.
 We’ll carefully explain each method and provide you with a video or image where possible to help you provide the best care possible for your pet.

 Giving Pills to Your Cat

 One of the first things you need to do if you want your cat to take its medication is to get it in a relaxed state.
 If the cat thinks you are trying to do something, it will be much faster to react to anything up your sleeve.
 Provide a quiet area without other people or pets where your cat can feel safe, especially if it isn’t feeling well.
 Pheromones can be extremely effective on some cats to help keep them calm and make them more likely to cooperate.

-4. Wrap Your Cat In A Blanket
+2. Wrap Your Cat In A Blanket

-5. Feed The Pill
+3. Feed The Pill

-With the cat comfortable, you can place the pill in the cat’s mouth by grasping the top of the head with one hand and lift it, so the nose points at the ceiling.
+With the cat comfortable, you can place the pill in the cat’s mouth by grasping the top of the head with one hand and lifting it so the nose points at the ceiling.
 When the cat is in this position, its jaw will usually drop open, or you can gently open it while holding the pill between your index finger and thumb.
 Place the pill inside the mouth toward the back of the tongue and close it before returning the head to normal position and gently blowing on the nose while stroking the throat.
 Blowing on the nose causes the cat to lick its nose and swallow.

-6. Hide Medication in Food
+4. Hide Medication in Food

 If the cat eats the dry mixture, let it.
 Otherwise, you can attach it to your finger using a soft teat like the Hartz Squeeze Up and feed it to your cat like that.
 This extra treat, along with the attention, can often convince the cat to eat the pill.